Thanthania Kalibari: Worship of deity

 Presently, the idol is reconstructed every year is painted with the red and black colours.
 Tuesdays and Saturdays are considered auspicious for a visit to the temple.
 The temple is 300+ years old and the idol is even older.

 The Temple remains open for seven days in a week.
 Daily it opens its door at 6:00 a.m. and closes at 11:00 a.m.
 It reopens its door for the devotees at 3:00 p.m. and closes for the day at 8:00 p.m.
 Since the temple is a Tantrik temple, all the rituals are followed as per the tantric traditions and hence, animal sacrifice is still continued on all no moon nights and during Kali Puja.

 On different Amavasyas, the deity is worshipped in different forms.
 In the month of "Jaishtha", she is worshipped as "Phalaharini" in "Phalaharini Puja" while in the month of "Kathika", she is worshipped as "Aadikali" in "Aadikali Puja".
 In the month of "Magha", she is worshipped as "Ratanti Kali" in "Ratanti Kali Puja".
 On the day of Kali Puja in Kartik Amavasya and "krishnapaksha tithi", she is worshipped in her "Siddheswari" form.
 While devotees visit the temple all throughout the year, the day of Kali Puja receives the highest number of devotees.

 Prasad

 Thanthania Kalibari is one of the few Kali temples in India, where non-veg prasad is offered to the deity.
 Although non-veg prasad is offered for the whole year, veg prasad is offered on the days "Dipannwita Amavasya Kali Puja" and "Phalaharini Amavasya Kali Puja".

 The ritual of providing non-veg prasad started by Ramakrishna Paramahansa.
-He gave puja to Maa Siddheswari with the offerings of "dab-chingri", praying for the quick recovery of Brahmananda Keshav Chandra Sen. That day onwards, the ritual of offering non-veg as prasad has been followed.
-When Ramakrishnadev fell sick while his stay at Shyamapukur, his followers prayed at the temple to Maa Siddheswari for his quick recovery, while serving non-veg prasad to the deity.
+He gave puja to Maa Siddheswari with the offerings of "dab-chingri", praying for the quick recovery of Brahmananda Keshav Chandra Sen. When Ramakrishnadev fell sick while his stay at Shyamapukur, his followers prayed at the temple to Maa Siddheswari for his quick recovery, while serving non-veg prasad to the deity.